MichiganTokenizers/SKL-FlowTestnet-Hackathon/planning.md

 # Supreme Keeper League - Project Plan

 ## Overview
-Supreme Keeper League is a fantasy football platform integrated with the TON blockchain for secure transactions and the Sleeper API for league management.
+Supreme Keeper League is a fantasy football platform integrated with the FLOW blockchain for secure transactions and the Sleeper API for league management.
 The goal is to create a decentralized, transparent, and user-friendly environment for managing keeper leagues.

 ## Data Pull Strategy
 - **One-Time Data Pull**: All Sleeper API data will be pulled once during user login or after a new league association.
 This pull will update the local database (`keeper.db`) with the latest information on users, leagues, teams, rosters, standings, and other relevant data.